MoniruzzamanMd/Wearable-Motion-Capture/README.md

 The repository for paper "Wearable Motion Capture: Reconstructing and Predicting 3D Human Poses from Wearable Sensors".

-The source codes and the new dataset will be publicly available soon!
+The new dataset and the source codes will be made available!

 # Demo Videos